rkaidkro/llm-bencher/QUICK_COMMANDS.md

 ## **One Command to Start Everything**

-When you're in the `m@RKBBC llm-testing-interface %` terminal, just run:
+When you're in the `m@RKBBC llm-bencher %` terminal, just run:

 ```bash
 ./start